You’re on the lookout for your first horse, but you’re not sure what would be the best breed for you.

 Tennessee Walkers are dependable, gentle, and calm in nature, so they are not likely to be flighty.
 They are also known to be a gaited horse making for a very smooth ride and are generally easy to train as they are willing learners.

-Costs of Ownership
+Costs of Owning Horses

 The costs of owning a horse will depend on various circumstances.
 For example, whether you live on land that can accommodate a horse or you need to pay for boarding.
 Also, whether or not you want to use your horse for shows or events or just pleasure riding.